py5coding/py5book/integrations/matplotlib.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-The above example used `py5.mpl_cmaps`, the built-in dictionary of matplotlib's provided Colormaps.
+The above example used `py5.mpl_cmaps`, py5's built-in dictionary of matplotlib's provided Colormaps.
 We could have just as easily used the string "ocean" there, but like named colors, it is easier to not have to remember the list of available Colormap names.